Dean4President/avato-regisztracio/README.md

 Not decided yet.
 Depend on UX Design

-Worth to notice: *React Bootstrap library*
+Worth to mention: *React Bootstrap library*

 ### UX Design